What is qualifying childcare?

 Close relative for UC is defined in relation to the child.
 So a grandparent is not classed as a close relative of a child.
 Care provided by a close relative away from the child’s home is acceptable.

-You can find more information on excluded childcare in the DWP guidance starting at F7064.
+You can find more information on excluded childcare in the DWP guidance in Chapter F7 – starting at F7066.